imgproxy/imgproxy-helm/Readme.md

 ### Environment Variables

-Use the `env` part of the values to set environment variables for the imgproxy server.
+Use the `env` part of the values to configuse imgproxy server itself.
 Check the [documentation](https://docs.imgproxy.net/configuration) for the list of supported variables.

 ```yaml